![]() |

 Latitude & Longitude

 The software comes with a latitude & longitude look-up table of a large number of cities in Europe & America.
-If the position of your sundial is more than 30 miles from these locations, for best results you need to enter your exact latitude & longitude.
+If the position of your sundial is more than 30 miles from these, for best results you should enter your exact latitude & longitude to within 0.1 degree which can obtain from a local map.

 Number Format